nwalk/DB_Project/README.md

 DB_Project
 ==========

-Database model for organizing customer, sales, product, and service data for appliance retail store.
+Database model for organizing customer, sales, product, and service data for an appliance retail store.